Ruthenium tetroxide

 Ruthenium tetroxide is the inorganic compound with the formula RuO4.
 It is a yellow volatile solid that melts near room temperature.
 It has the odor of ozone.
 Samples are typically black due to impurities.
 The analogous OsO4 is more widely used and better known.
 It is also the anhydride of hyperruthenic acid (H2RuO5).
 One of the few solvents in which RuO4 forms stable solutions is CCl4.

 Preparation

 RuO4 is prepared by oxidation of ruthenium(III) chloride with NaIO4.
+The reaction initially produces sodium diperiododihydroxoruthenate(VI), which then decomposes in acid solution to the tetroxide: